overtone/emacs-live/packs/live/power-pack/lib/emacs-git-gutter/README.md

 ````

+### Run hook

+Run hook `git-gutter-mode-on-hook` when `git-gutter-mode` is turn on, and
+run hook `git-gutter-mode-off-hook` when `git-gutter-mode` is turn off.

 ## See Also

 ### [GitGutter](https://github.com/jisaacks/GitGutter)

-GitGutter is Sublime text2 plugin.
+GitGutter is Sublime Text plugin.

 ### [diff-hl](https://github.com/dgutov/diff-hl)